-H.7 Functional Improvements in Redundant Line Control function 4.3A00
+I.7 Functional Improvements in Redundant Line Control function 4.3A00

-Table H.6 List of Functional Improvements in Redundant Line Control 4.3A00 is a list of functional improvements.
+Table I.6 List of Functional Improvements in Redundant Line Control 4.3A00 is a list of functional improvements.

-For the latest information on compatibility, refer to the modifications file that is included with the patch files.
+For the latest information on compatibility, refer to the update information file included in the patch.